 - With a square or vertical aspect ratio

 #Shortsin the title or description to help our system recommend your short videos across YouTube

 YouTube has introduced a bunch of new features that content creators can use to bolster their work.
 Here are the 3 most recent ones:

-- Search Insights: As part of the YouTube Analytics, this feature provides reports on specific search behavior.
+- Search Insights: As part of YouTube Analytics, this feature provides reports on specific search behaviour.
 It is particularly useful for producing SEO-optimized video content using relevant search terms.
-Accessible via the the “Research” option in the Analytics tab.
+Accessible via the “Research” option in the Analytics tab.